Kimberley Dynamiters (BCHC): History

 WKHL, the ABCSL, and the WIHL between 1932 and 1981.

 The Kimberley Knights won the KIJHL in 1979/80 and the same year won the Cyclone Taylor Cup.
 Later, as the Dynamiters, Kimberley won the Rocky Mountain Junior Hockey League championship in 1994 and 1999 as a Junior 'A' team.
 Under head Coach Jerry Bancks who previously coached the Junior 'A' team to a Rocky Mountain championship, The Dynamiters won the 2014/15 KIJHL Championship against the Kamloops Storm in a seven-game series 4 games to 2, They also placed second at the Cyclone Taylor Cup losing to the eventual Western Canadian Champions Campbell River Storm.

 Captain Jason Richter was named divisional most valuable player and top scorer for division and league, Jordan Busch was named top Defenseman in the Eddie Mountain division while Coy Prevost was awarded Divisional Rookie of the year.
 Goaltender Tyson Brouwer was awarded the Playoff most valuable player.

+On April 20, 2026, the Dynamiters were named as one of 22 teams joining the BCHC, leaving the KIJHL with the remaining 12 teams.